HYIUYOU/UELLM/README.md

 ## one more thing

-**We have also open sourced our fine-tuned LLM data set and related scripts.
-You can quickly fine-tune your own model according to the following process.**
+**We reconstructed the LLM data set and related scripts based on https://github.com/liucongg/ChatGLM-Finetuning/tree/master.
+You can quickly fine-tune your model by following the process below.**

 ```shell
 cd finetuning